ibm-cloud-docs/containers/kubernetes-service-cli.md

 **Multizone clusters only**: Remove a zone from all the worker pools in your cluster.
 All worker nodes in the worker pool for this zone are deleted.
 {: shortdesc}

-Before you remove a zone, make sure that you have enough worker nodes in other zones in the cluster so that your pods can reschedule to help avoid a downtime for your app or data corruption on your worker node.
+Before you remove a zone, make sure that you have enough worker nodes in other zones in the cluster so that your pods can reschedule.
+Rescheduling your pods can avoid a downtime for your app or data corruption on your worker node.
 {: tip}

 ```